7mm Backcountry

 Africa offers a list of available game animals that is unrivaled anywhere else in the world.
 Of course, everyone knows the Big Five, and many seek out Africa in part to spend time in wild places with dangerous game.
 But understand that lions, elephants, rhinos, buffalo and leopards aren’t wandering everywhere.
 Many plains game areas don’t have members of the Big Five, though leopards can be found on many ranches.

-Most people concentrate on plains game for their first safari, and that’s a great idea.
+Most people concentrate on plains game for their first free-range hunt, and that’s a great idea.
 Hunting plains game doesn’t have the high cost or pressure of hunting dangerous game, and many areas let you take a long list of trophies on a short hunt.
 Plus, your deer rifle and favorite hunting load will usually work just fine, and as you’re out stalking one species, you’ll likely see a wide variety of other animals.

-If you want to hunt dangerous game, the cost increases and these hunts become highly specialized.
+If you want a free-range hunt for dangerous game, the cost increases and these hunts become highly specialized.
 Many dangerous game areas require charter flights, which can be quite expensive, and you’ll focus on a few species.
 Most leopard hunts, for instance, last 14 days and you’ll spend much of that time in a blind.
 You can book a plains game safari that’s half as long for considerably less.
 Plus, you’ll be driving or walking in search of game, not spending long days and nights in a cramped blind.

 Africa offers some fantastic plains game species like kudu, gemsbok, eland, springbok, impala, wildebeest, zebra and hartebeest just to name a few.
 Focus on areas where the game you want most is present.
 Namibia is known for great kudu, oryx and springbok, while KwaZulu Natal is the place to go for common nyala.
 Some species like zebra and wildebeest will likely be available in most areas.